aibenStunner/ppo-car-racing/README.md

     $ poetry install --no-root
 ```

-4. Run the following to get list arguments for environment (algorithm specific (hyperparameters) and experiment arguments)
+4. Run the following to get list arguments for the environment (algorithm specific (hyperparameters) and experiment arguments)

 ```sh
     $ python train.py --help